aguaitech/Elementor-MCP/README.md

 # Elementor MCP Server

+> We recommand you to use [this template project](https://github.com/aguaitech/Elementor_Project_Workflow) to manage your Elementor project.

 This is a simple MCP server for Elementor.
 It is used to perform CRUD operations on the Elementor data for a given page.

 ## Installation